 When creating a social media ad with the hope of recruiting research participants, you likely will have some type of call to action or landing page for your audience to click on and learn more about the study.

-Along with adding your required call to action link in the URL box, think about including it in the “text box” as well, giving your respondents more opportunities to find the link and click off social media.
+Along with adding your required call-to-action link in the URL box, think about including it in the “text box” as well, giving your respondents more opportunities to find the link and click off social media.

-Landing Page = Survey
+Tip #3: Landing Page = Survey

 You must take into account for people sharing the post to their feed of followers, or tagging their friends to click on the ad as well.

 If they click on a link or an ad, social media users want to be sent to a landing page delivering exactly what they had expected when deciding to click on the link in the first place.

 Actionable Tip: Cut right to the chase.
 Make sure your call to action link takes social media users right to the first question of your survey so they can get started, or to a “contact us” form depending on how you’d like to screen respondents.

-Another important feature to utilize when promoting participation in a market research study on social media, are the provided analytics.
+Another important feature to utilize when promoting participation in a market research study on social media are the provided analytics.

 Understanding each of these analytics can help you better refine your message in order to gain survey responses or interest in the research study faster and more consistently.

 Do not hesitate to reach out to a marketing research company to learn more about how they recruit participants, even if you are planning to conduct the actual study in-house.

 Better quality data relies on having the best possible research participant, which in turn allows your organization to address key business objectives with fact-based evidence.